anttisalonen/progbook/rst/prog.rst

 The basics of programming
 -------------------------

+  And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.

+  -- Vint Cerf

 It's debatable what the basics of programming are.
 This chapter presents the author's view and will cover:

 * Variables